TosbackCgusBridge-Bot/CGUs-versions/Howstuffworks/Privacy Policy.md

 If you have any questions about this privacy policy or our privacy practices, please contact us at InfoSpace LLC, 10900 NE 8th Street, Suite 800, Bellevue, WA 98004.
 All information you provide in any written communication will also be covered by this policy.

 **YOUR CALIFORNIA PRIVACY RIGHTS**

 HSW does not support Do Not Track browser settings and does not currently participate in any "Do Not Track" frameworks that would allow us to respond to signals or other mechanisms from you regarding the collection of your Personally Identifiable Information or Non Personally Identifiable Information.
 Beginning on January 1, 2005, California Civil Code Section 1798.83 permits our visitors who are California residents to request certain information regarding HSW's disclosure of personally identifiable information to third parties for their direct marketing purposes.
 To make such a request, please contact us:

 InfoSpace LLC

 10900 NE 8th Street, Suite 800

 Bellevue, WA 98004

 Phone: (425) 201-6100

 Email: hsw\_privacy@infospace.com

 Last Updated On: May 30, 2014

 Print Cite This!
 Close  Please copy/paste the following text to properly cite this HowStuffWorks article:

 "Privacy Policy"  01 April 2000.
 HowStuffWorks.com. <http://www.howstuffworks.com/privacy.htm>.
-15 October 2014.
+16 October 2014.
 Citation &.
-Date Feedback More To Explore
+Date Feedback

 *   About Us
 *   Our Shows